ERP Modules Explained

 What are the Basic Modules of an ERP System?

 One major benefit of ERP is the ability to pick and choose the ERP modules desired for your business.
-Some ERP systems may offer a more rigid set of modules that are required or included as part of a specific package.
+Some ERP systems may offer a more rigid set of required modules or included as part of a specific package.
 Other software solutions may allow you to craft your own.
 Similar to choosing the interior features of a new car, the body of the car can be thought of as the core ERP software, while the seat fabric, electronics, tires, and legroom can be thought of as the modules.

 Why are ERP Modules Important?

 An enterprise resource planning system is the heart of any organization.
 This is because ERP software allows a business to add functionality while keeping the same foundation in place.
-Smaller businesses may outgrow their existing business software–meaning they have to go through a lengthy ERP implementation.
-But existing ERP users can upgrade or downgrade their system as their requirements change over time.
+Smaller businesses may outgrow their existing business software—meaning they have to go through a lengthy ERP implementation.
+However, existing ERP users can upgrade or downgrade their system as their requirements change over time.

 Types of ERP Modules